 Sporting events are still going strong with mountain biking and a 5k.
 Whether a first timer or a more experienced rider, the Ohio Mountain Bike Championship Race will start at noon on October 3rd.
 This race is perfect and open to anyone, even if the participant has never raced on the circuit before.
 New this year is a Novice Loop.
 Cash prizes and more to those who qualify.

 There are plenty of events happening this fall.
-October 6th – 10th is the 127th Loudonville Street Fair.
+October features the Loudonville Street Fair.
 Family fun and affordable, with free admission and free entertainment will have everyone feeling like a kid again.
 This year’s theme is “Make It, Grow It, Show It.”
 Loudonville hosts a big fair that is truly an old-fashioned, family-oriented event.
 The fair offers five days of free admission, free entertainment, free exhibits, free livestock shows and auctions, free power pulls, rides, food and more.

-October 9th-11th in Mohican is the Fall Foliage Drive-It-Yourself Tour.
+Mohican also has its Fall Foliage Drive-It-Yourself Tour.
 Take a leisurely drive through the Mohican State Park and the Mohican-Memorial State Forest during the peak of the season.
 Hike or bike the trails and enjoy nature as the trees and wildlife get ready for winter.
 Then enjoy time at the restaurants and independent stores.
 Special offers are available for a limited time.
 Visit DiscoverMohican.com for a map and more information.

 During November and December, make sure to plan an individualized adventure in Mohican.
 Fishing, outdoor sports and more occur all year long.
 This is also a perfect time to visit the Mohican State Park Lodge & Conference Center.
 Throughout the week, every week, enjoy free programs hosted by the Mohican State Park Naturalist.
 Learn about the nature and wildlife specific to the Mohican area.
 Live demonstrations and more will keep everyone entertained.
 Then warm up in the lobby by the open fireplace.
 Take a tour through the local museum.
 One might be amazed at the wealth of history that changed the world.